joshfrench/om-wiki-fork/Advanced-Tutorial.md

 Let us assume we'll have a table view somewhere whose contents will be requested via an XHR request.
-In the following we'll just mock out the remote date for simplicity.
+In the following we'll just mock out the remote data for simplicity.

-The global `serve` operation could look something like this.
+The global `serve` will be a multimethod.
 By using multimethods we can extensibly serve different "client" components in our application.
+Again this is a familiar pattern - a routing table.

 Note that the serve takes a map that represents the request analogous to how you might process form parameters server side.
 In order to